kubycsolutions/new-sounds-on-demand/README.md

 **Platform**

 Currently Alexa support is being alpha-tested, with Google in development.
-Since this code is based on the Jovo Framework (https://www.jovo.tech), we should be able to bring it up on some of the other smartspeaker platforms with a minimum of rewriting.
+Since this code is based on the Jovo Version 3 Framework (https://www.jovo.tech), we should be able to bring it up on some of the other smartspeaker platforms with a minimum of rewriting.

+Jovo Version 4 has been released since I started this project, and I expect to have a minimally-migrated version of my code Any Day Now (preferably before 2022).
+Restructuring to Jovo v4's new preferred structure (which does look promising) may be delayed.

 Jovo prefers JavaScript (or TypeScript) as its development language, and the examples I used while learning it were JavaScript based.
 I was learning both Jovo and JavaScript as I went, so this is far from the cleanest or most idiomatic code I've ever written.
-Also, Jovo is in the processs of releasing a new set of APIs and a new preferred architecture for Jovo applications.
-Major restructuring and rewriting is likely before it settles down.

 **Usage**